ADDING A BEAT TO BRASS: Percussionist Anthony DiSanza shakes up the Wisconsin Brass Quintet

 The quintet is one of three faculty chamber ensembles-in-residence at UW-Madison.
 Deeply committed to the spirit of the Wisconsin Idea, the group travels widely to offer its concerts and educational services to students and the public in all corners of the state.

-This is a ticketed event. $17 adults, $7 children.
+This is a ticketed event. $17 adults, $7 all age students/children.
 Free to music majors, faculty and staff.
 To avoid long lines, we suggest arriving 30 minutes early or buying tickets ahead of time, either in person or online.
 Please see link below.